 Kiuwan logo

-Why Your Team Needs a Security Champion
+Why Your Team Needs a Security Champions Program

 It’s pretty concerning that a significant number of security breaches in organizations occur in applications, either through web application shortcomings or software vulnerabilities.